 Starlink has completely revolutionized off-grid living, RVing, and vanlife.
 The ability to get high-speed, low-latency internet in the middle of a desert or deep in a forest was unthinkable just a few years ago.
+However, this incredible connectivity comes with a significant catch: Starlink is an absolute power hog.

 If you are trying to run a Starlink dish (Dishy) on a small off-grid solar setup, you will quickly discover that it can drain your battery bank faster than almost any other appliance, save for a refrigerator or an air conditioner.

 In this comprehensive guide, we will break down exactly how much power Starlink uses, how to size your solar panels and battery bank to support it, and the ultimate hack for off-grid users: converting your Starlink router to run directly on 12V DC power.
+If you want to see exactly how Starlink fits into your overall energy budget, be sure to use our WattSizing Calculator.

 How Much Power Does Starlink Actually Use?